cintiadr/blog/content/post/secrets.md

 ![cats and milk](https://media.giphy.com/media/B6ZOD3aNT3Lxe/giphy.gif)

 The secrets are available for the application either encrypted or needs to be retrieved from somewhere external.
+They are _online_ tools, they need to be working while the applications are running or being restarted.

 This class of tools has the power to _help_ you achieve audit for usage, better access control for secrets (granularity per secret), transparent secret rotation (as well as using ephemeral credentials) and, when used with a _pushed secrets_ tool, full encryption at rest.
 But the tools themselves don't give you anything for free, it will be required to change applications and deployments to achieve that.